Stephanie Plum: Dickie Orr

 First referenced in One for the Money, and first appeared in Two for the Dough.
 Dickie Orr is Stephanie's ex-husband.
 Marrying him was known as one of her stupid choices.
 Not even a year after they got married, Stephanie divorced him after finding him cheating on her with Joyce Barnhardt on her dining room table.
 The divorce was not at all friendly, and they stopped talking to each other.
 Dickie appears occasionally in the books and is a featured character in Lean Mean Thirteen when he vanishes after a public argument with Stephanie, making her a suspect in his disappearance.

 Grandma Bella

-First appeared in Four to Score.
-Joe Morelli's grandma.
+First appeared in "Two for the Dough" referred to as Vinnie's Grandma Bella and later was Joe Morelli's grandma.
 She tends to be a little kooky at best.
 She gives Stephanie the "eye" and likes to make predictions about Stephanie's future, especially with Morelli.
 Though her visions are normally morbid, there have been times, specifically in To the Nines, when Grandma Bella has been kind to Stephanie in her visions, telling her that she would not die until she was very old.

+In book 17, Bella puts the eye on Stephanie and later put the vordo curse on her which leads to Stephanie sleeping with Ranger.